-Some side effects of a stem cell transplant may be long-lasting or appear years later, such as:
+Some side effects of a stem cell transplant may be long-lasting or show up many years later, such as:

-Damage to other organs, such as the heart, kidneys, or liver
+Damage to other organs, like the heart, kidneys, or liver

 Lack of menstrual periods.
-This may mean damage to the ovary causing infertility
+This may mean ovary damage and infertility

-Another possible long-term side effect is graft-versus-host disease.
+Another possible long-term side effect is graft-versus-host disease (GVHD).
 This can only occur with an allogeneic transplant.
-The immune system cells in the donor's stem cells attack your body.
-The cells can attack your skin, liver, gastrointestinal tract, mouth, or other organs.
-This can cause symptoms such as:
+It happens when the immune system cells in the donor's stem cells attack your body.
+The cells can attack your skin, liver, gastrointestinal (GI) tract, mouth, or other organs.
+This can cause symptoms like:

 Talking with your healthcare provider

-It's important to discuss the procedure with your healthcare provider to make sure you understand the possible risks and benefits.
+It's important to discuss the details of stem cell transplant with your healthcare provider.
+Make sure you understand the possible risks and benefits.